 2. Start a conversation with the Bot and follow the commands.

 And you’re done!
 That’s pretty much it, although different bots have their own unique prompts and commands.
-If you’d like to have an idea of how these Telegram Bots work, don’t hesitate to check out our Best Telegram Bot list below.
+If you’d like to have an idea of how these Telegram Bots work, don’t hesitate to check out our list of Telegram bots below.

 5 Best Telegram Bots

 It’s hard to define what best Telegram Bots mean.
 It really depends on the kind of functionality you are looking for.
-To create our Best Telegram Bot list we picked out Telegram bots with functionality that goes above and beyond most bots.
+To create our Best Telegram Bot list we picked out the best bots for Telegram with functionality that goes above and beyond most bots.

 1. Trello Bot (Username: @trello_bot)